Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** To establish something so firmly that it is very difficult to change.
 **Sentence:** The government's policies have entrenched the challenges facing small farmers.
 **Conversation:**
-A – Why is it so hard to change the farming system?
+A – Why is it so hard to change the farming system
 B – The issues are entrenched in the policies and practices of the government.

 ---